redhat-cop/infra-ansible/roles/dns/manage-dns-zones-route53/README.md

 A dictionary, `dns_data`, with the following variables is expected:

-  - named_global_config: if `named` is used, this will be the global configuration for the named/bind server.
   - views: List with views to configure as part of the DNS server/service.
     - name: Name of the view
     - zones: List of Hosted Zones